The minimum required grade for prerequisites is a grade of C (not C-) or better, unless noted otherwise.

 MATH 140 Precalculus: Trigonometry and Analytic Geometry (3) Studies trigonometric functions, analytic geometry, polar coordinates, vectors, and related topics.
 This course is the second part of the precalculus sequence.
 Credit allowed for one of 134, 135, or 140.
 Pre: 134, 135, or 161 or assessment exam.
 FS

 MATH 161 Precalculus and Elements of Calculus for Economics and the Social Sciences (3) Algebra review, functions with special attention to polynomial, rational, exponential, and logarithmic functions, algebra of functions, techniques of graphing, differentiation and integration of algebraic functions, applications in economics and social sciences.
 Credit allowed for only one of 134, 135, or 161.
+A-F only.
 FS